Spaceflight participant: Background

 With the realities of the post-perestroika economy in Russia, its space industry was especially starved for cash.
 The Tokyo Broadcasting System (TBS) offered to pay for one of its reporters to fly on a mission.
 For $28 million, Toyohiro Akiyama, was flown in 1990 to Mir with the eighth crew and returned a week later with the seventh crew.
 Akiyama gave a daily television broadcast from orbit and also performed scientific experiments for Russian and Japanese companies.

 Since then, the Russian Federal Space Agency has also sold seats to a consortium of British companies for Project Juno, to seven self-funded space tourists, to the Malaysian government as part of a contract to sell military planes, and to the South Korean government as part of the Korean Astronaut Program.

 List of spaceflight participants

+This list excludes Axiom Space tourists listed at List of Axiom Space Missions.

 The first eight space tourism trips went to and from the International Space Station on Soyuz spacecraft and were arranged through the space tourism company, Space Adventures.